 6. Taking Notes:

 You should also try to maintain a daily log to keep a track of what is affecting your blood sugar levels.
-Foods taken by you, especially carbs, your physical activities level, your stress level, illnesses faced in the recent past.
+Foods have taken by you, especially carbs, your physical activities level, your stress level, illnesses faced in the recent past.
 Try to make out some patterns in a week or so.

 If your focus is on lowering your weight for keeping a check on diabetes, write about your portion size, your present position and where you want to see yourself.

-Also write about your smoking and drinking habit and how it is proving detrimental to your blood sugar level.
+Also, write about your smoking and drinking habit and how it is proving detrimental to your blood sugar level.
 You should also keep a note of your physical activities and its positive outcomes felt by you.

 You might be thinking that what a good blood sugar level is.
 Well, the sugar level which can be controlled easily by your body by releasing a sufficient amount of insulin can be said to be ideal for you.